-Since fiscal year 2017, the Company has had a joint audit system for its annual accounts developed by the auditing firms PricewaterhouseCoopers and Deloitte.
-PricewaterhouseCoopers has audited the individual and consolidated financial statements for all fiscal years since the Company's IPO (fiscal year 2006), while Deloitte has audited the individual and consolidated financial statements since fiscal year 2017.
+Since fiscal year 2017 and until fiscal year 2023 (with respect to the accounts for fiscal year 2022), the Company had a joint audit system for its yearly financial statements developed by the auditing firms PriceWaterHouseCoopers and Deloitte.
+PriceWaterHouseCoopers has audited the individual and consolidated financial statements for all fiscal years since the Company's IPO (fiscal year 2006), while Deloitte has audited the individual and consolidated financial statements since fiscal year 2017.
+PriceWaterHouseCoopers, S.L. was not re-elected as account auditor for fiscal year 2023 due to the rotation obligations established by Spanish Law 22/2015, of 20 July, on Account Auditing.
+To this end,